 This section describes how to use the built-in text editor to create source files, but does not go into details of what the files contain.
-If you already have source files, you can use the text editor to check the syntax or edit the file (see Checking HDL Source Files, on page 38 and Editing HDL Source Files with the Built-in Text Editor, on page 39).
+If you already have source files, you can use the text editor to check the syntax or edit the file (see Checking HDL Source Files, on page 35 and Editing HDL Source Files with the Built-in Text Editor, on page 36).

 You can use Verilog or VHDL for your source files.
-These files have v (Verilog) or vhd (VHDL) file extensions, respectively.

-You can also use Verilog and VHDL files in the same design.
-For information about using a mixture of Verilog and VHDL input files, see Using Mixed Language Source Files, on page 48.
+The files have v (Verilog) or vhd (VHDL) file extensions, respectively.
+You can use Verilog and VHDL files in the same design.
+For information about using a mixture of Verilog and VHDL input files, see Using Mixed Language Source Files, on page 45.

-- 1. To create a new source file either click the HDL file icon (or do the following: - Select File->New or press Ctrl-n. - In the New dialog box, select the kind of source file you want to create, Verilog or VHDL.
+- 1. To create a new source file either click the HDL file icon () or do the following: - Select File->New or press Ctrl-n. - In the New dialog box, select the kind of source file you want to create, Verilog or VHDL.
+Note that you can use the Context Help Editor for Verilog designs that contain SystemVerilog constructs in the source file.
+For more information, see Using the Context Help Editor, on page 34.

-If you are using Verilog 2001 format or SystemVerilog, make sure to enable the Verilog 2001 or System Verilog option before you run synthesis (Project->Implementation Options->Verilog tab).
+If you are using Verilog 2001 format or SystemVerilog, make sure to enable the Verilog 2001 or System Verilog option before you run synthesis

+(Project->Implementation Options->Verilog tab).
 The default Verilog file format for new projects is SystemVerilog.